marinednadude/NOAA-PMEL-OME-Stoeck-phytoplankton-18S-V4-PCR-Protocol-BeBOP/NOAA-PMEL-OME-Stoeck-phytoplankton-18S-V4-PCR-Protocol-BeBOP.md

 This protocol is for amplifying the Small subunit ribosomal ribonucleic acid (SSU rRNA) 18S v4 gene in eukaryotes.
 The primers (forward: 18S_V4F/18s v4 V4F-TAReuk454FWD1, reverse: 18s v4 R/ 18s v4 V4RB-TAReukREV3) were first presented in [Stoeck et al. 2010](https://doi.org/10.1111/j.1365-294X.2009.04480.x) (forward) and [Balzano et al. 2015](https://doi.org/10.3354/ame01740) (reverse).
 The target amplicon size is 270 base pairs.

-This primer set targets eukaryotic organisms (e.g., dinoflagellates, diatoms, and haptophytes).
-Important note, this primer also amplifies non-target organisms including single-celled phytoplankton, zooplankton, and other metazoans.
+This primer set targets primarily single-celled eukaryotic organisms (e.g., phytoplankton, dinoflagellates, diatoms, and haptophytes).
+Important note, this primer also amplifies non-target organisms including zooplankton and other metazoans.

 The protocol presented here is intended as the first PCR of a two-step PCR next generation sequencing library preparation using Illumina Nextera Unique Dual Indices.
 Our written protocol does not include the second PCR step in which unique library-specific barcodes are attached to each round 1 PCR product.
 [NOAA-PMEL-OME-NGS-Library-Preparation-Protocol pending]